mihirchanduka/Optical-Flow-Anticheat/README.md

 ## TO-DO
-- Tweak certainity values
+- ~~Tweak certainity values~~
-- Fix RNN predictions
+- Fix RNN predictions (Not necessary as it is only used for external validation of optical flow's verdict)

 ## Acknowledgements